Rick Fenn: History

 From the late 1980s, Fenn devoted more of his time to composing and wrote countless scores for television documentaries, dramas and comedies (including series for Hale and Pace and Craig Charles) and a number of feature films.
 Among these was White of the Eye which was another collaboration with Nick Mason.
 Over the years he has won several awards for high-profile commercial sound tracks.

 One soundtrack that won Fenn a Gold Clio award in America in 1989 for best song, featured Peter Howarth on vocals.
 He went on to form a writing partnership with Howarth, now the lead singer with the Hollies, and in 1990 they wrote a rock opera called "Robin, Prince of Sherwood" which toured the UK for a year and spent four months in the West End.
 Fenn and Howarth have other projects in the pipeline.
 They also periodically assemble a troupe of prominent musicians and perform as the Feramones.

 In 2008 Fenn toured throughout Germany as part of the Nokia Night of the Proms Band where, as well as 10cc, he played with Tears For Fears, Robin Gibb, Dennis DeYoung and Kim Wilde.

-When not working with 10cc, Fenn now spends most of his time at his home near Byron Bay, New South Wales, Australia, where he has also collaborated with Australian rock legend Brian Cadd on various projects including a stage musical.
-Since 2022 Fenn has written two novels in his 'The adventures of the Billywobbles' series.
+When not working with 10cc, Fenn now spends most of his time at his home near Byron Bay, Australia, where he has collaborated with Brian Cadd.